Insurance & Reinsurance

 Isabel has acted in a wide range of insurance disputes for both insurers and insured.
 Matters have included:

 - Fraud, arson and non-disclosure.

 - Construction of the policy and scope of cover.

 - Disputes as to timing, both as to the inception of cover and the occurrence of the insured event.

 - Valuation of claims.

-Isabel also successfully acted for insurers (led by Andrew Bartlett QC) in the claims by victims of the ‘black cab’ serial sex offender AXN v Worboys EWHC 1730 (QB); Lloyd’s Rep. I.R.
+This instruction follows her successful defence of motor insurers (led by Andrew Bartlett QC) in the claims by victims of the ‘black cab’ serial sex offender AXN v Worboys EWHC 1730 (QB); Lloyd’s Rep. I.R.
 207; L.L.R.
 256

 - Isabel Hitching & Daniel Shapiro are appointed Queen’s Counsel

 - Isabel Hitching, led by Anneliese Day QC, wins for Highways England in M25 dispute